-- 2.4.8.1 Project Management Practices As required by Texas Government Code, Chapter 2054, Subchapter G, Institutions must manage IR projects based on project management practices that are consistent with DIR guidelines set forth in Texas Administrative Code, Title 1, Chapter 216, Subchapter C. DIR guidelines require Institutions to: - implement, approve, and publish an operating procedure that communicates an Institution-wide approach for project management practices that at a minimum will: - identify components and general use of project management practices, citing sources of reusable components adopted from a state agency or another institution of higher education that satisfy requirements specified under 1 TAC §216.21; and - be approved by the president or chancellor of the Institution or designee. - manage IR projects based on project management practices that meet the following criteria: - include a method for delivery of IR projects that solve business problems; - include a method for governing application of project management practices; - be documented, repeatable, and include a single reference source (e.g., handbook, guide, repository) that communicates how to effectively apply use of the project management practices components; - include a project classification method developed by DIR (ref. http://publishingext.dir.texas.gov/portal/internal/resources/DocumentLibrary/Project-Classification Method.pdf), the Institution, or another source that: - Distinguishes and categorizes projects according to level of complexity and risk (e.g., technology, size, budget, time to deliver); and - > Defines how to use the project classification method to establish, scale, and execute the appropriate level of processes;
+- 2.4.8.1 Project Management Practices - As required by Texas Government Code, Chapter 2054, Subchapter G, Institutions must manage IR projects based on project management practices that are consistent with DIR guidelines set forth in Texas Administrative Code (TAC), Title 1, Chapter 216, Subchapter C. DIR guidelines require Institutions to: - implement, approve, and publish a methodology that communicates an Institution-wide approach for project management practices that at a minimum will: - identify components and general use of project management practices, citing sources of reusable components adopted from industry standards, best practices, or a state agency or another institution of higher education that satisfy requirements specified under 1 TAC §216.21; and - be approved by the President or Chancellor of the Institution or designee. - manage IR projects based on project management practices that meet the following criteria: - include a standardized and repeatable method for delivery of IR projects that solve business problems; - include a method for governing application of project management practices; - be documented and include a single reference source (e.g., handbook, guide, repository); - include a project classification method developed by DIR (, the Institution, or another source that: - Differentiates and categorizes projects according to level of complexity and risk (e.g., technology, size, budget, time to deliver); and

-- include a method to periodically review, assess, monitor, and measure the impact of project management practices on the Institution's ability to achieve its core mission; - accommodate use of other practices and methods that intersect with application of project management practices; and - be reviewed and updated at least annually to help ensure continuous process improvement. - identify and adopt one or more standards as a basis for project management practices to meet project requirements in a minimum of the following knowledge areas: - integration management; - scope management; - schedule management; - cost management; - quality management; - resources management; - communications management; - risk management; - procurement (acquisition) management; and - stakeholder management - 2.4.8.2 Texas Project Delivery Framework Institutions must comply with the Texas Project Delivery Framework (Framework) set forth in Texas Government Code, Chapter 2054, Subchapter J, when procuring either of the following types of technology contracts: - a major IR project, as defined in Texas Government Code §2054.003(10) to mean: - any IR technology project whose development costs exceed \$1 million and that: - requires one year or longer to reach operations status; - involves more than one state agency; or - substantially alters work methods of state agency personnel or the delivery of services to clients; and - any IR technology project designated by the legislature in the General Appropriations Act as a major IR project; or - a major contract, defined by Texas Government Code §2054.301(b), to mean a contract that has a value of at least \$1 million under which a vendor will perform or manage an outsourced function or process.
+- Defines how to use the project classification method to establish, scale, and execute the appropriate level of processes;

+- include a method to periodically review, assess, monitor, measure, and improve the impact of organizational project management practices on the Institution's ability to achieve its strategic objectives and deliver business value;

+- accommodate use of other practices and methods that intersect with application of project management practices; and

+- be reviewed and updated at least every two years to facilitate continuous process improvement.

+- identify and adopt one or more standards as a basis for project management practices to meet project requirements in a minimum of the following knowledge areas:

+- integration management;

+- scope management;

+- schedule management;

+- cost management;

+- quality management;

+- human resources management;

+- communications management;

+- risk management;

+- procurement (acquisition) management; and

+- stakeholder management

+- 2.4.8.2 Texas Project Delivery Framework Institutions must comply with the Texas Project Delivery Framework (Framework) set forth in Texas Government Code, Chapter 2054, Subchapter J, when procuring a major IR project, as defined in Texas Government Code §2054.003(10) to mean:

+- any IR technology project identified in a state agency's biennial operating plan whose development costs exceed \$5 million and that:

+- requires one year or longer to reach operations status;

+- involves more than one state agency; or

+- substantially alters work methods of state agency personnel or the delivery of services to clients; and

+- any IR technology project designated by the legislature in the General Appropriations

+Act as a major IR project; and

+- any information resources technology project of a state agency designated for additional monitoring under Section 2261.258(a)(1) of the Texas Government Code if the development costs for the project exceed \$5 million.

 If necessary, Institutions may contact the Chief Information Officer on the applicability of Framework requirements to a specific major contract.
-Institutions may refer to this page on the DIR website for detailed information regarding the Framework, including quidance and tools.
+Institutions may refer to this page on the DIR website for detailed information regarding the Framework, including guidance and tools.